avapolzin/spike/docs/faq.rst

 4. **I'm working in Jupyter Lab/Notebook, and my environment variables are not loaded/not found, impacting $TINYTIM/$WEBBPSF_PATH/$CRDS_PATH.
 How do I access them from Jupyter?**

 There are several ways to make sure that your environment variables are accessible.
 The various options are discussed in this `StackOverflow thread <https://stackoverflow.com/questions/37890898/how-to-set-env-variable-in-jupyter-notebook>`_.
+I recommend following the example laid out in the ``spike`` `example_notebooks README <https://github.com/avapolzin/spike/blob/master/example_notebooks/README.md>`_, which amends your kernel.json to consistently read your environment variables directly from your startup file.

 TinyTim